giantswarm/dex-operator/README.md

 To configure this identity provider, first [add two app registrations to the tenant](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

 - Name: `giantswarm-dex`.
 It needs `delegated` Permissions `Directory.Read.All` and `User.Read`.
 Delegated permissions set here will cascade to dex apps registered by the dex-operator.
 - Name: `dex-operator`.
-It needs `Application` Permissions `Application.ReadWrite.All` and a client secret for each management cluster the operator will run on.
+It needs `Application` Permissions `Application.ReadWrite.All`.
+Permissions set here will cascade to dex-operator instances registered by the user.

-Then, add the following configuration to `values`:
+The following configuration is needed in `values`:
 ```
 oidc:
   $OWNER: